Venice Film Festival

 - Take a gondola ride at sunset after the cinema.

-- Enjoy an aperitif on the Grand Canal with a sunset view.
+- Enjoy an aperitif on the Grand Canal while watching the sunset.

 How to Reach Venice Lido

-The Lido is easily reachable by ACTV water buses from the main Venice stops (Piazzale Roma, Ferrovia, San Zaccaria).
+The Lido can be easily reached by ACTV water buses from the main stops in Venice (Piazzale Roma, Ferrovia and San Zaccaria).
 The most frequent lines are 1, 5.1, 5.2, and 6.
-Alternatively, water taxis or private motorboats can be used.
-Once at the Lido, the festival venues are just a few minutes’ walk away.
+Alternatively, you can take a water taxi or private motorboat.
+Once you arrive at the Lido, the festival venues are just a few minutes’ walk away.